netblue30/firejail/README.md

 Milestone page: https://github.com/netblue30/firejail/milestone/1
 Release discussion: https://github.com/netblue30/firejail/issues/3696

-### jailtest
+### jailcheck
 `````
-JAILTEST(1)                    JAILTEST man page                   JAILTEST(1)
+JAILCHECK(1)                  JAILCHECK man page                  JAILCHECK(1)

 NAME
-       jailtest - Simple utility program to test running sandboxes
+       jailcheck - Simple utility program to test running sandboxes

 SYNOPSIS
-       sudo jailtest [OPTIONS] [directory]
+       sudo jailcheck [OPTIONS] [directory]

 DESCRIPTION
-       WORK IN PROGRESS!  jailtest attaches itself to all sandboxes started by
+       jailcheck attaches itself to all sandboxes started by the user and per‐
-       the user and performs some basic tests on the sandbox filesystem:
+       forms some basic tests on the sandbox filesystem:

        1. Virtual directories
-              jailtest extracts a list with the main virtual  directories  in‐
+              jailcheck extracts a list with the main virtual directories  in‐
               stalled by the sandbox.
 These directories are build by firejail
               at startup using --private* and --whitelist commands.

        2. Noexec test
-              jailtest inserts executable programs  in  /home/username,  /tmp,
+              jailcheck inserts executable programs in  /home/username,  /tmp,
-              and  /var/tmp  directories and tries to run them form inside the
+              and  /var/tmp  directories and tries to run them from inside the
               sandbox, thus testing if the directory is executable or not.

        3. Read access test
-              jailtest creates test files in the directories specified by  the
+              jailcheck creates test files in the directories specified by the
               user and tries to read them from inside the sandbox.

        4. AppArmor test